ly0/nope.c/README.md

 [![Build Status](https://travis-ci.org/riolet/nope.c.svg?branch=master)](https://travis-ci.org/riolet/nope.c)

+**This branch was abandoned as the origin has been updated which is quite different from mine.
+Nevertheless I will fork a lastest version with a regular expression module of url routing.**

 #nope.c

 nope.c is a C language-based ultra-light software platform for scalable server-side and networking applications.
 Think node.js for C programmers.